 You have been facing all the security complexity, checking boxes to prove you’re not a bot, and making passwords longer because of the extra security measures the websites are taking.

-However, we have learned to respond to the password complexity by choosing a few typical passwords that fit the passwords’ criteria with upper case, lower case, and numbers.
+Unfortunately many people have a habit by choosing a few typical passwords that fit the passwords’ criteria with upper case, lower case, and numbers.
 Then, we reuse the same passwords for all our accounts across the web.

-Most people are guilty of setting the same passwords for there Yahoo, Gmail, and Facebook accounts.
-This is where we make it easier for hackers to do their job.
-They extract the database of one website, and they have the password to all your accounts on the web.
+This is where we make it easier for hackers to abuse our accounts.
+They extract the database of one website, and suddently they have the password to all your accounts on the web.

 How Big is the Problem?

 Frankly, credential stuffing is challenging to defeat.
-Websites don’t always have a foolproof way of defending themselves, and once the hackers get hold of the credentials, they are unstoppable.
+Online services don’t always have a foolproof way of defending their database.
+Data leaks will keep happening.
+And hackers will try take advance from it.

-However, the main weakness in all the hacks is the same passwords across multiple sites.
-Even the most complete string of characters can not save your account, but that doesn’t mean you have to compromise all the other accounts.
+The main weakness is that someone is using the same password across multiple online services.
+Even the most complicated string of characters can not protect your account.
+This doesn’t mean you have to compromise all your other accounts though.

 The best way to protect your account from credential stuffing is by using different passwords for each of your online accounts.
-You can also avoid it by avoiding risky practices like using your credit card on suspicious sites.
+A password manager (often built in your browser) can help you with that.

-Additionally, you should always keep your software updated and use security softwares such as malware blocks to reduce the risk.
-Also use two-factor verification wherever you can.
-If a web service doesn’t offer it, complain about it openly to get attention.
+Additionally, use two-factor authentication wherever you can.
 We also advise to change your passwords once in a while.
-There are many password managing tools to help you with all this.
+Again, there are many password managing tools to help you with all this.